General information

 Interrogatories and requests for production

 Interrogatories and requests for production are often used together.
 Interrogatories are questions that ask the person responding to provide written answers.
 Requests for production are asking that the person produce the specified documents for you.
-These requirements are discussed in Superior Court Civil Rules CR 33 and CR 34.
+These requirements are discussed in Civil Court Rules CR 33 and CR 34 for Superior Court.

 For additional information about interrogatories as well as instructions, forms, and example documents: